0fprod/0f-blog/data/events-in-solidity.md

 To declare events in Solidity, it is necessary to give them a name and define their parameters.
 Conventionally, the name of the function that emits the event is used, but reversed.
 To emit an event, simply call the `emit` function along with the name of the event and the defined parameters.
 It is important to note that some of the parameters may have the keyword `indexed`, while others may not.
 We will see the use of this in a later section.

 Going back to the question, why do we want to emit events that we cannot subscribe to?
 The answer is that we want to subscribe to those events from **outside** the network.
+They are often used to update UI's.
 It is important to note that a blockchain network is like a closed circuit, and it is not possible to bring data from external sources as if it were an HTTP request, nor is it possible to send data to specific servers.
-It is true that you cannot subscribe directly to an event, as the network does not send you a notification that something has happened, but simply when an event occurs, the EVM adds that log to the node, which can then be queried in various ways.
+It is true that you cannot subscribe directly to an event, as the network does not send you a notification that something has happened, but simply when an event occurs, the EVM adds that log to the node, which **can then be queried** in various ways.

 ## How to query them?